 “‘The Making of a Steward’: Zion, Ecclesiastical Power, and RLDS Bodies, 1923-1931.”
 Journal of Mormon History 32, no. 2 (2006): 1-38.

 “Zion as Fiction: Gender, Early RLDS Novels, and the Politics of Place.”
 John Whitmer Historical Association Journal 25 (2005): 93-106.

-Book reviews in Church History: Christianity and Culture, Nova Religio: The Journal of New and Emergent Religions, German Studies Review, Journal of the Civil War Era, Religious Studies Review, Mormon Studies Review, and Journal of Mormon History.
+Book reviews in Journal of the American Academy of Religion, Church History: Christianity and Culture, Nova Religion: The Journal of New and Emergent Religions, German Studies Review, Journal of the Civil War Era, Religious Studies Review, Journal of Religious History, Mormon Studies Review, and Journal of Mormon History.